Join StarRocks Community on Slack

 For offline business, you can consider two options: incremental and full:

 In the incremental synchronization solution, the MergeTree engine is applied, and the upstream data is synchronized to Apache Hive™ with Apache Spark™ first, and the incremental data of Apache Hive will be consumed by Apache Spark, written to ClickHouse.
-Since the incremental data is synchronized, the effect on lower streams is little.
+Since the incremental data is synchronized, the effect on lower streams is small.
 But users need to ensure that the dimensional data is basically unchanged.

 In the full synchronization solution, the MergeTree engine is used to synchronize upstream data to Apache Hive through Apache Spark, the tables in ClickHouse are truncated, and the data from Apache Hive in recent days consumed by Apache Spark is synchronously written to ClickHouse.
 Because it is a full data import, it will have an adverse effect on lower streams, but the problem of factor changes don't need to be considered.